tinkercademy-bootcamp/chat-project-haxxxil/exercise-3/README.md

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - Function call overhead is an issue with extremely modular code when high performance is required.
+We should try to get as good of a balance between optimizations and readability/maintainability to improve overall development.

 ### Bonus: Do Not Watch Now